romabulani/bakinLane-react/README.md

 <div align="center">
   <img src="/public/logo.webp" height="100" width="100" alt="logo"/>
   <h1>Bakin Lane</h1>
     <p>Are you also the foodie?
 Do you love Desserts? <a href="https://bakin-lane.netlify.app/">Bakin Lane</a> is for you!
-Its the E-Commerce Website for different varieties of Cakes and Muffins.</p>
+Its the E-Commerce Website for different varieties of Cakes and Muffins.
+Checkout the source code for backend <a href="https://github.com/romabulani/bakinlane-backend">here</a>.</p>
  </div>

 ## How to run the app locally?